gdg10/ChessEngine/README.md

-# gSmart
+# gSmart (a chess A.I.)
-## a chess AI

 Can I create a python bot better at chess than I am?
 This repository contains an extensive side project answering that simple question.

-I play chess at a modest 1000 elo rating (see my stats here: https://www.chess.com/stats/daily/chess/g_baby21)
+I play chess at a modest 900 elo rating (see my stats here: https://www.chess.com/stats/daily/chess/g_baby21) My aim is to create an AI that plays at an elo of 1000 or greater.

 gSmart is:
 - chess.py    ...chess, digitalized!
 The backend.